Money Game (TV series)

 Money Game (Korean: 머니게임) is a 2020 South Korean television series starring Go Soo, Lee Sung-min and Shim Eun-kyung.
-It aired on tvN from January 15 to March 5, 2020 every Wednesday and Thursday at 21:30 time slot.
+It aired on tvN from January 15 to March 5, 2020 every Wednesday and Thursday at 21:30.

 Synopsis

 As the South Korean government fears that the 1997 Asian financial crisis is about to repeat itself, three people working at the Financial Services Commission and the Ministry of Economy and Finance try their best to avoid the coming crisis.